kostasdak/gomvc/README.md

 # MVC (Model View Controller) with Golang

-MVC (Model View Controller) implementation with Golang and MySql database
+MVC (Model View Controller) implementation with Golang using MySql database

 ## Overview
-This project is a starting point to create a Golang package that can be used to build any MVC Web App connected with MySql database with just a few easy steps.
+This is a Golang package that can be used to build any MVC Web App connected to MySql database with just a few easy steps.
+`gomvc` package requires MySql Server up and running and a database ready to drive your web app.

 ## Installation